-Pre-teens and teens usually won't share what is happening to them with their parents so it's important for parents to pay attention to any changes in their child's attitude and talk about the effects of bullying and what to do.
+Pre-teens and teens usually won't share what is happening to them with their parents, so it's important for parents to pay attention to any changes in their child's attitude and talk about the effects of bullying and what to do.
+Nearly 60% of parents of children aged 14 to 18 report that their children have been bullied.
 Even if you don't think your child is a victim, they could be seeing cyberbullying everyday.

 What parents can do...